Character Classes

 Table of Contents | Previous Chapter | Next Chapter

 Character classes are a way to define the training, skills, and abilities of a character.
 Characters begin play at first level in their chosen class and this selection is permanent for the life of the character.
 While it is certainly possible for a fighter to learn magic, or a magician to train in sword play, neither will excel as much as the other simply due to the years of training that they each had in their chosen profession before starting their adventuring careers.
+There are three class groupings, those being Fighters, Magic-Users, and Rogues.
+These groupings define the general nature of the classes within; fighters focus heavily on armed combat, magic-users on magic, and rogues on various types of influence and subterfuge; however, each of the individual classes are unique within the grouping.

 Each class has several features that make it unique from the other classes.